 FF – Full Fuzz.
 Engaging the FF footswitch removes the Rhythm channel from the circuit

 Like a Fuzz Face, the Mohs Fuzz works best when it has an unbuffered connection to your instrument’s pickups (it has a low input impedance).
+In conventional terms it will sound best if it is placed first in your signal chain, possibly preceded only by a true bypass wah and/or tunder.
 Placing a buffer in front of the Mohs results in a brighter, harsher sound; experimentation is encouraged.
 Unlike a Fuzz Face, Mohs has a low output impedance that can drive a long cable if needed.

 The Mohs has enough gain and volume to easily overwhelm a distorted or compressing amp, resulting in a bassy, blown-out sound.
 Some combination of moderate output volume on the Mohs (unity or slightly above) and/or using the Rhythm channel at a high level to increase treble response (via higher input impedance) will help match the Mohs to the amp.
+You can also try placing a buffer immediately after the Mohs in the signal chain; for example, any standard Boss pedal in bypass mode will work well.
 Start with the Mohs at unity volume with the bypassed signal, the Rhythm channel all the way up (clockwise), and the FF switch off; slowly turn down the Rhythm channel, slightly increasing the Volume to compensate, until you find your sound.